hendrik-roth/medical-image-compression/README.md

 # medical-image-compression

-Code for the seminar paper
+Code for the seminar paper.

+Provides an evaluator for lossless medical image compression based on DICOM images.